Liverwurst is a traditional meat-based sausage that is otherwise known as ‘liver sausage.’

-Liverwurst provides an exceptional source of vitamin B12, with 100 grams supplying 224% of the reference daily intake (RDI) (1).
+Liverwurst provides an exceptional source of vitamin B12, with 100 grams supplying 837% of the daily value (1).

 The best sources of B12 are organ meats and shellfish, and as liverwurst contains the former, it supplies a significant amount.

-In addition to B12, liverwurst provides the full range of B vitamins, and it offers high concentrations of B2 and B5.
+In addition to B12, liverwurst provides the full range of B vitamins, and it offers particularly high concentrations of B2 (riboflavin) and B5 (pantothenic acid).

 3) A Significant Source of Retinol (Vitamin A)

-Many foods contain “vitamin A,” but not all of them offer retinol.
-Retinol is the pre-formed version of vitamin A, which our body can use in its natural state.
+Retinol is the pre-formed form of vitamin A, which our body can use in its natural state.

-In comparison, carotenoids (found in plant foods like carrots and sweet potatoes) need converting to retinol inside our body.
+In comparison, carotenoids (found in plant foods like carrots and sweet potatoes) need converting to retinol inside the body.
 For this reason, carotenoids are otherwise known as ‘provitamin A.’

 Unfortunately, the human body’s ability to convert carotenoids to retinol is poor, and the bioavailability rate of carotenoids can be exceptionally low in individuals with certain genetic variations (4, 5).

 Since liver has one of the highest concentrations of retinol, liverwurst also offers a substantial supply.
-Per 100 grams, liverwurst contains more than 550% of the RDI for vitamin A (1).
+Per 100 grams, liverwurst contains 469% of the daily value for vitamin A (1).

-Vitamin A has numerous benefits for human health, and it is particularly important for our vision and maintaining a healthy immune system (6).
+Vitamin A has numerous benefits for human health, and it is particularly important for eye health and maintaining a healthy immune system (6).

 4) Loaded With Iron and Selenium